fefitin/playlister/README.md

 playlister
 ```

-### Import library
+### Import Library

 You must first download your Apple Music library in XML format using File > Library > Export Library.

 Run the tool, select the `Import Library` option and enter the path to the XML file.

 Your library will be processed and every track with be augmented with additional information retrieved from the Internet (style, tempo, etc.).
+This can take some time, so be patient.

 All your augmented tracks will be indexed in your Postgres database and embedded in your Chroma DB.

+### Embed Library

+Your library is automatically embedded when you import it.

+You can use this option if you want to re-embed it for some reason (eg. to test a different embedding model).
+It will embed all the tracks you have on your Postgres database, so it can skip the augmentation process.

-### Generate playlist
+### Generate Playlist

 You can generate a playlist based on a specific prompt.
 You can describe a mood, an event or anything else you want.